 the scan.
 The technologist will be watching you at all times and will be in constant

-- As the scanner begins to rotate around you, X-rays will pass through your body for
+As the scanner starts to rotate around you, X-rays will pass through your body for

 short amounts of time.
 You will hear clicking sounds and whirring sounds, which are